The Nine of Eight

 “Everything,” said Sean.
-“I’ve got a few more hours here and then I’m taking the next plane here.
+“I’ve got a few more hours at the hospital and then I’m taking the next plane here.
 We’ve allowed ourselves to grow complacent; in our complacency, we allowed evil to sneak in and take over the world.
 It must never happen again.”

-“And that’s why we need the Nine of Eight,” said Logan.
-“Only with that can we defeat the Sons of Ebal and their allies for good.”
+“And that’s why we need the nine of eight,” said Logan.
+“Only with that person can we defeat the Sons of Ebal and their allies for good.”

 “I’ve noticed,” said Sean.
 “Has anyone discovered your little scheme with Dicky and Andrea yet?”